SMA Solar Technology (OTCMKTS:SMTGY) Shares Up 4.4%

-SMA Solar Technology AG (OTCMKTS:SMTGY) shares shot up 4.4% on Tuesday .
-The company traded as high as $5.45 and last traded at $5.45.
-1,500 shares were traded during trading, an increase of 41% from the average session volume of 1,063 shares.
+SMA Solar Technology AG (OTCMKTS:SMTGY)’s stock price shot up 4.4% during trading on Tuesday .
+The stock traded as high as $5.45 and last traded at $5.45.
+1,500 shares were traded during mid-day trading, an increase of 41% from the average session volume of 1,063 shares.
 The stock had previously closed at $5.22.

 SMA Solar Technology Company Profile (OTCMKTS:SMTGY)